Nearly Optimal $L_p$ Risk Minimization: Introduction

 In this paper, we first solve the following mean-upper-semideviation risk averse optimization problem~\eqref{lpproblem} of order $p=2$:

 then extend our results to the more general $L_p$ risk minimization problem for any $p>1$.
 For notational simplicity, we define

 Our contributions can be briefly summarized as follows.

 First, we propose a lifting formulation for the upper semideviation risk measure.
-After lifting the upper semideviation part by introducing an one-dimensional auxiliary variable $z>0$, the outer concave layer $f_0$ disappears, and problem~\eqref{l2problem} is reformulated as a two-layer nested problem, with the new objective function being jointly convex with respect to $(F(x,\xi),z)$ (but not jointly convex with respect to $(x,z)$ in general).
-In order to further obtain a convex formulation and remove the remained inner nested structure, we introduce another one-dimensional auxiliary variable $y$ as a substitution of $\E[F(x,\xi)]$.
-The new objective function appears to be jointly convex with respect to $(x,y,z)$, and based on its monotinic increasing with respect to $y$, we add a convex constraint $\E[F(x,\xi)]-y\leq 0$.
-Therefore, problem~\eqref{l2problem} is reformulated to a convex functional constrained stochastic optimization problem, and equivalently, a convex-concave stochastic saddle point problem (see below).
+After lifting the upper semideviation part by introducing a one-dimensional auxiliary variable $z>0$, the outer concave layer $f_0$ disappears, and problem~\eqref{l2problem} is reformulated as a two-layer nested problem, with the new objective function being jointly convex with respect to $(F(x,\xi),z)$ (but not jointly convex with respect to $(x,z)$ in general).
+In order to further obtain a convex formulation and remove the remaining inner nested structure, we introduce another one-dimensional auxiliary variable $y$ as a substitution for $\E[F(x,\xi)]$.
+The new objective function appears to be jointly convex with respect to $(x,y,z)$, and due to the monotonic non-decreasing of the function $y+c\E^{1/2}[(F(x,\xi)-y)_+^2]$ with respect to $y$, we relax $\E[F(x,\xi)]-y=0$ to a convex constraint $\E[F(x,\xi)]-y\leq 0$.
+Therefore, problem~\eqref{l2problem} is reformulated to a convex functional constrained stochastic optimization problem, and equivalently, a convex-concave stochastic saddle point problem as follows:

-Based on these two reformulations, we show the boundedness of the dual variable and modify the feasible regions for the primal variables $y$ and $z$, under which the Lipschitz constants for the objective functions are bounded in the order of $(\epsilon^{-2})$.
-Therefore, problem~\eqref{l2problem} is solvable by directly applying various existed methods with the oracle complexity $O(1/\epsilon^6)$.
+Note that the feasible region for $z$ can be extended to the closed set $[0,+\infty)$; when $z=0$, we define the objective function to take the value $y+\lambda(\E[F(x,\xi)]-y)$ if $\E[(F(x,\xi)-y)_+^2]=0$, and $+\infty$ otherwise.
+This extension ensures that the reformulation remains well-defined.
+Based on this reformulation, we show the boundedness of the dual variable $\lambda$ and modify the feasible regions for the primal variables $y$ and $z$, under which the Lipschitz constants for the objective functions are bounded in the order of $\cO(\epsilon^{-2})$.
+Therefore, problem~\eqref{l2problem} is solvable by directly applying various existing methods with the oracle complexity $\cO(\epsilon^{-6})$.